-The maximum number of special semester un its accepted for a bachelor's degree is as follows: --- --- --
+The maximum number of special semester units accepted for a bachelor's degree is as follows:

-1. Transferable units from community or junior colleges

-2. Transferable units from a four-year university or college, or from a combination of two- and four-year institutions for degrees requiring 12 units

-3. From credit by examination

-4. From extension and correspondence courses

-5. From credit/no credit courses
+1. Transferable units from community or junior colleges .
+70 2.
+Transferable units from a four-year university or college, or from a combination of two- and four-year institutions for degrees requiring 12 units .
+90 3.
+From credit by examination .
+30 4.
+From extension and correspondence courses .
+24 5.
+From credit/no credit courses .
+36 6.
+From internship course (

-6. From Reading Skills courses numbered at the 100- and 200-levels4

-7. From Internship courses

-8. From Independent Study courses

-9. From Tutorial courses